raghu826/Deep_Neural_Network/README.md

-# Coursera Project to classify Cats vs Non-Cats
+# Coursera Project to classify [Cats vs Non-Cats](https://github.com/raghu826/Deep_Neural_Network/tree/master/Cats%20vs%20Non-Cats%20model).
 ## The detailed explanation of [Building](https://github.com/raghu826/Deep_Neural_Network/blob/master/Cats%20vs%20Non-Cats%20model/Building%20Neural%20Network.ipynb) and [Application](https://github.com/raghu826/Deep_Neural_Network/blob/master/Cats%20vs%20Non-Cats%20model/Application.ipynb) of the neural network model can be found in jupter notebooks.
 #### Outline of the Assignment
 To build your neural network, you will be implementing several "helper functions".
 These helper functions will be used in the next assignment to build a two-layer neural network and an L-layer neural network.